 The University follows the four-one-four academic calendar of two four-month semesters during the school year, separated by a one-month term in January.
-During each semester, the undergraduate student's normal course load is four courses; during the January term, concentration is on one subject.
+During each semester, the undergraduate student's normal course load is four courses; during the January term, concentration is on one course.

-The University is comprised of the following eight schools and colleges offering one associate's degree, over 150 bachelor's degrees, over 55 master's degrees, 64 certificates, one education specialist, one juris doctor, three doctorates, and four joint or dual degree programs:
+The University is comprised of the following eight schools and colleges offering an associate's degree, over 150 bachelor's degrees, over 55 master's degrees, one education specialist, one juris doctor, three doctorates, and several dozen certificates:

-- Dougherty Family College

-- College of Arts & Science
+- Dougherty Family College - College of Arts & Science

 - Morrison Family College of Health

 - Opus College of Business

 - School of Education

 - School of Engineering

 - School of Law

 - Saint Paul Seminary School of Divinity